Success Stories

 Jane

-Jane came to stay with us at Florence Booth House after she journeyed to Canada seeking medical assistance.
+Jane came to stay with us after she journeyed to Canada seeking medical assistance.
 As a respected and well known accountant in her native country Namibia, Jane had given up her job to assist in a family business; there however, she was physically abused which resulted in severe eye damage.
 She was a shy young woman, but despite this, we worked together and as a team to ensure she felt safe.
 Luckily, she was referred to an excellent team of eye specialists in Canada who helped her tremendously.

 Sara